AndreasHGK/EasyKits/README.md

 createkit-invalid-price: "§c§l> §r§7Please enter a valid price."
 createkit-invalid-cooldown: "§c§l> §r§7Please enter a valid cooldown time."

-createkit-success: "§a§l> §r§7A kit with name §a{NAME}§r§7 has been created!"
+createkit-success: "§a§l> §r§7A kit with name§a {NAME} §r§7has been created!"

 # /deletekit UI + messages
 deletekit-title: "§0Kit deletion menu"